Get monthly email updates when I add new resources to our Family Action Toolkits

-In his post: Use your day recognized as Thanksgiving to teach our kids how to be generous and thankful all year long – but don’t whitewash the violent history of colonization.
+In his post: Teach your kids the truth of Thanksgiving – modeling generosity and gratitude all year long – but don’t whitewash the violent history of colonization.

 We have no right to stay on this land without taking responsibility for what we’ve broken, and taking action to repair it.

 We wrestle with teaching my kids about the messy network of past and present injustice.
-We try to fit that into a vision of what we want for the future – a country that obliterates nationalism, racism, closed borders.
+We try to fit that into a vision of what we want for the future – a country that values immigrants, and inclusion.

 It’s a lot to ask of parents – doing the daily work it takes to get dinner on the table, trying to grow into the people we want to be, and setting a better example for our kids.

 I still don’t know what this day should look like.
 I want to come together as a family.
 I want to reinforce the value of generosity, appreciation, and connection to the land.